 The program is designed to offer young people choice, flexibility, diversity, ownership and a sense of belonging.

-Choice – YAs (Youth Ambassadors) select from a range of volunteering opportunities.
+Choice – Youth Changemakers select from a range of volunteering opportunities.
 There is no compulsory participation in volunteering opportunities offered.
 This encourages the development of autonomy and a sense of independence in a teen’s volunteering role.

-Flexibility – YAs can arrange their volunteering around school, family and sport commitments.
+Flexibility – Youth Changemakers can arrange their volunteering around school, family and sport commitments.
 The range of times, locations and dates of volunteering opportunities supports this flexibility.

-Diversity – volunteering opportunities are offered across a range of charities and include face-to-face support for vulnerable people, fundraising support with events, and practical tasks such as social media and contribution to articles and conferences.
+Diversity –Our Volunteering opportunities are offered across a range of charities and include face-to-face support for vulnerable people, fundraising support with events, and practical tasks such as social media and contribution to articles and conferences.
 This results in exposure to a range of societal issues and increases skills sets and opportunities for future employment.

 Ownership – Our program activities will be reviewed and developed in consultation with the young people.
 Feedback from events as well as contribution of ideas and opportunities will ensure that the program evolves into a program facilitated and run by the participants.